|Trail Features:||Scenic Lake Views, Fall Aspens|

 Hikers will reach the second trail junction on this hike roughly 2.3 miles from the trailhead.
 The trail branching off towards the left leads back to the Allenspark Trailhead.
 The trail veering off towards the right leads to Calypso Cascades, while the trail proceeding straight ahead continues on towards Finch Lake.

-At roughly 2.5 miles from the trailhead you'll begin passing through a section of trail that was burned by the Ouzel Fire, which was started by a lightning strike on August 9, 1978.
+At roughly 2.5 miles from the trailhead you'll begin passing through a section of trail that was burned during the Ouzel Fire, which was started by a lightning strike on August 9, 1978.
 Because it was in a low risk zone the national park allowed the low intensity fire to smolder.
-However, five weeks later, on September 15th, Chinook winds exceeding 30 MPH whipped the fire out of control and threatened the small town of Allenspark.
+However, five weeks later, on September 15th, Chinook winds exceeding 30 MPH whipped the fire out of control and threatened the small community of Allenspark.
 The wildfire was finally brought under control by September 30th, but wasn't fully extinguished until December 4th!
-In all, the Ouzel Fire burned more than a thousand acres, making it one of the largest wildfires in Rocky Mountain National Park history.
+In all, the Ouzel Fire burned more than one thousand acres, making it one of the largest wildfires in Rocky Mountain National Park history.

 At almost 3.9 miles hikers will cross a footbridge over the stream that eventually feeds Calypso Cascades further down the mountain.
 Shortly thereafter the trail begins making a sharp descent down towards Finch Lake.